themattspiral/fast-prng-wasm/docs/js-api.md

 ### SplitMix64

-Splitmix64 is the default pseudo-random number generator algorithm in Java.
+Splitmix64 is the default pseudo random number generator algorithm in Java.
-It's a good generator for 64 bit seeds.
-This version is is included for seeding the other generators.
+It's a good generator for 64 bit seeds, and is is included for seeding the other generators within this package.

-Note: This PRNG runs in JS and does not confirm to the same interface as the WASM PRNGs.
+Note: This PRNG runs only in JS and does not conform to the same interface as the WASM PRNGs.

 #### Constructors